MicrosoftDocs/microsoft-365-docs/copilot/microsoft-365-copilot-setup.md

 ✅ **Optimize your SharePoint content for search**

-When a user makes a request to Copilot, it processes the request then generates a response with LLMs.
+When a user makes a request to Copilot, it processes the request and then generates a response with LLMs.
 LLMs leverage content from Microsoft Graph and web content (optional).

 Content in Microsoft Graph includes emails, files, meetings, chats, calendars, and contacts.
-A significant portion of this data is [stored as SharePoint ](/sharepoint/get-ready-copilot-sharepoint-advanced-management#copilot-and-sharepoint).
+A significant portion of this data is [stored in SharePoint](/sharepoint/get-ready-copilot-sharepoint-advanced-management#copilot-and-sharepoint).
 Copilot gathers SharePoint content in the same way SharePoint Search gathers content.

 To get the most out of Copilot and get the best results, optimize your SharePoint content for search: